Norbert Pienta

-Norbert Pienta (born 1952) is an American chemist currently Professor at University of Georgia and editor-in-chief of American Chemical Society's Journal of Chemical Education.
+Norbert Pienta (born 1952) is an American chemist currently Professor at University of Georgia and was the editor-in-chief of American Chemical Society's Journal of Chemical Education from 2009 to 2019.
 His current interests are browser web education research and tutorial and education in schools.
 He is currently retired.

 Education

 He earned his B.S. from University of Rochester in 1974 and his Ph.D. degree from University of North Carolina in 1978.